chinapedia/wikipedia.abstract.en/Page/Guinea-Bissau.md

 Geography

-Lagoa_com_hipopótamos_01.jpges in Orango Island]] CaravelaIvybeach1p.jpg 20130611-DSC_9018_(9290631541)_(2).jpg Guinea-Bissau is bordered by Senegal to the north and Guinea to the south and east, with the Atlantic Ocean to its west.
+es in Orango Island]] Guinea-Bissau is bordered by Senegal to the north and Guinea to the south and east, with the Atlantic Ocean to its west.
 It lies mostly between latitudes 11° and 13°N (a small area is south of 11°), and longitudes 13° and 17°W.

 At , the country is larger in size than Taiwan or Belgium.
 It lies at a low altitude; its highest point is .
 The terrain of is mostly low coastal plain with swamps of Guinean mangroves rising to Guinean forest-savanna mosaic in the east.[30]
 Its monsoon-like rainy season alternates with periods of hot, dry harmattan winds blowing from the Sahara.
 The Bijagos Archipelago lies off of the mainland.[31]

 Climate

 Guinea-Bissau is warm all year around and there is little temperature fluctuation; it averages .
 The average rainfall for Bissau is although this is almost entirely accounted for during the rainy season which falls between June and September/October.
 From December through April, the country experiences drought.[32]

-centre

 Environmental problems